mozzius/arbitra/docs/Arbitra - Design.md

 | ---- | ---------- | ---- |
 | hash | hex string | 64   |
 | time | timestamp  |      |

+When a client receives a block hash, it checks it to see if it is the same as their top block.
+If it is not, it sends a chain request to all connections.

 ##### Node